Jarzka/stylefy/README.md

        [bs-navbar-item 3 active-index "Four"]])))
 ```

 3rd party classes can also be attached directly into a style map.
-This means that the defined additional class names are always used with the style:
+This means that the defined additional class names are always used with the style.
+It accepts the same syntax as `:class`.

 ```clojure
 (def boostrap-navbar {:background-color "#DDDDDD"